matijakolaric-com/django-music-publisher/docs/manual_cwrexport.rst

     CWR exports can be created only if *CWR delivery code* is entered as ``PUBLISHER_CODE`` in :ref:`settings`.

 .. warning::
     Do NOT use an arbitratry CWR delivery code for creating CWR exports.
-If you did, you should either start over with a clean installation of DMP, or seek :doc:`professional support <support>`.

 There are several ways to get to ``Add CWR Export`` view:

 * by clicking ``Add CWR Export`` button or